AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 OpenOffice database tutorials.

 What "registering" does do is to put an entry into a data structure maintained by the OpenOffice application on your computer.
 (The data structure is a bit like the infamous Registry run by Windows.... but is not part of it.)

 And aside: Remember I told you at the top of this that it is different from most of the pages in this set of tutorials.
 If you just what to know "How do I do it?", and are growing impatient with this discourse, do try a different tutorial.
-But I've written the above, and what follows for a reason.
+But what I'm writing here has a point, too... just not a "How to...?" point!

 More on the data structure